kentlee406/ProGitForProgrammers/README.md

 # ProGitForProgrammers
-A demonstration program for Pro Git For Programmers
+A demonstration program for Pro Git for Programmers.